Two Knights Defense: 6.c3 b5 7.Bf1 Nxd5 8.cxd4

+6.c3 b5 7.Bf1 Nxd5 8.Ne4

-The Berliner Variation, named after World Correspondence Chess Champion Hans Berliner, continues the Fritz sub-line 8.Ne4 with 8...Qh4, from the famous game Estrin–Berliner, World Correspondence Championship 1965–68, eventually won by Black; this win was pivotal to Berliner's eventual championship victory.
+This often continues with 8...Qh4, the Berliner Variation, named after World Correspondence Chess Champion Hans Berliner.
+The line was played in the famous game Estrin–Berliner, World Correspondence Championship 1965–68, eventually won by Black; this win was pivotal to Berliner's eventual championship victory.
 That game, which saw Black embark on a very sharp sacrificial path, continued 9.Ng3 Bg4 10.f3 e4 11.cxd4 Bd6 12.Bxb5+ Kd8 13.0-0 exf3.
 In 1971, IM / GMC Estrin later published a suggestion of the move 14.Qb3!? as an improvement on the game continuation, and this possibility has continued to interest many players.

-The main line continues 8.cxd4 Qxg5 9.Bxb5+ Kd8 10 0-0 (or 10.Qf3, when 10...Bb7 11.0-0 transposes, but 10...exd4 is also possible, as in Wei Yi vs. Jan-Krzysztof Duda, 2014 World Junior Chess Championship) 10...Bb7 11 Qf3 Rb8 12 dxe5 (not 12.Qxf7 Nf6, which defends against mate on d7 while threatening mate on g2 and 13...Bd5, trapping White's queen) 12...Ne3 13.Qh3 Qxg2+ 14.Qxg2 Nxg2 15.d4, where White is a pawn up in a sharp position.
+8...Ne6 is the main alternative to 8...Qh4.
+It is a quieter line typically continuing with 9.Bxb5+ Bd7 10.Bxd7 Qxd7.

 Ulvestad Variation: 5...b5

 This line is related to the Fritz Variation as they share a common subvariation.
 American master Olav Ulvestad introduced 5...b5 in a 1941 article in Chess Review.
 White has only one good reply, the counterintuitive 6.Bf1!, protecting the undefended pawn on g2, so White can answer 6...Qxd5 with 7.Nc3.
 Both replies 6.Bxb5 Qxd5 7.Bxc6+ Qxc6 and 6.dxc6 bxc4 7.Nc3 are weak for White.
 After 6.Bf1, Ulvestad's first idea 6...h6 is refuted by 7.Nxf7.
 The move 6...Nxd5, Ulvestad's second idea, is considered Black's best response.
 Black can also transpose to the Fritz Variation with 6...Nd4, making another advantage of 6.Bf1 apparent; the bishop is not attacked as it would be if White had played 6.Be2.